Particle-based modelling of aggregation and fragmentation processes: Fractal-like aggregates: Simulation results

 First, we use the average number of primary particles per aggregate to follow the convergence of the systems towards a steady state for all three splitting rules (Fig. \ref{fig:steady_state}).
 Our initial condition is always a uniform distribution of primary particles.\\ Initially, aggregation leads to a fast increase in the average number of primary particles per aggregate similar for all splitting rules.

 Then fragmentation sets in and a balance between aggregation and fragmentation is reached, with a different steady state average particle size for the different splitting rules. $\alpha_{\infty}$ fluctuates over time, due to the statistical fluctuations in the flow.
 Large-scale splitting leads to the highest average number of primary particles per aggregate, erosion to the lowest and uniform fragmentation is in between.
 This can be intuitively understood, since for erosion typically more fragments are created than for large-scale fragmentation (see Fig. \ref{fig:breaking_probability}).
 When a particle gets eroded, one of the fragments is usually close to the same size as the original aggregate.
 This leads to a high probability that this fragment will break again and therefore in many cases fragmentation will not be binary, but many fragments will be created.
 For large-scale fragmentation, aggregates will typically break only once, since both fragments are much smaller than the original aggregate. \\ In general, it is less likely in the case of large-scale fragmentation that a large number of fragments is created.
-This leads in the mean to a larger average aggregate size than for erosion.\\
+This leads in the mean to a larger average aggregate size than for erosion.\\ The different splitting rules lead to very different distributions (cf. Fig. \ref{fig:aggstrength_dist}).
+Large-scale fragmentation creates a distribution with a single peak at intermediate radii and no particles of the smallest sizes.
+The right hand side of the aggregate size distribution for large-scale fragmentation follows approximately an exponential decay.
+The size distribution found for large-scale fragmentation corresponds well to those observed for marine aggregates \cite{Lunau2006} where exponential size distributions have also been reported.
+This may indicate that large-scale fragmentation is indeed the primary mode of break-up for many marine aggregates, as proposed in some works (see e.g. Ref. \cite{Thomas1999}) and that erosion plays a very small role there. \\ By contrast, the size distribution for erosion has two different regimes, with a sharp maximum at the smallest aggregate size and a slower decaying tail at larger aggregate sizes.\\ Uniform splitting, where both larger and smaller fragments are created leads to a plateau in the size distribution at smaller aggregate sizes and an exponential decay towards larger aggregate sizes. \\ Many of the system parameters that appear in our model can vary much in natural systems, in particular the aggregate strength, the number of primary particles involved and the fractal dimension of aggregates.
+In the following we therefore examine the sensitivity of our results to these parameters.